fenok/articles/ssr-data-fetching/ssr-data-fetching.en.md

 As you can see, **Fetch-Then-Render** and **Render-as-You-Fetch** allow fetching to be started earlier, because the request doesn't wait for render to kick it off.

+### Rendering without data

+**Fetch-Then-Render** is simple: the component can't be rendered without its data.

+However, if we use **Fetch-on-Render** or **Render-as-You-Fetch**, the component can be rendered without its data, so it has to care about showing some loading state.

 ### Fetching waterfalls

 Fetching waterfalls are situations where requests are unintentionally made sequential, while they should have been parallelized.